sportsclimbs/sportclimbs-2/content/peak/cheedale/two-tier/two-tier-main-right.md

 ![Two Tier Main Wall Right topo](/img/peak/cheedale/two-tier-main-right.jpg)

 **14. Ra E4 6a**
-Tight V groove to left onto grassy ground.
+The prominent groove starting just left of the tree is rarely climbed and now overgrown at the start.
+Lower off the BB of the next route.

 **15. The Cruise Brothers (7a+)**
-Another short and difficult test-piece.
+A short and difficult route starting behind the tree.
+Possibly harder since loss of holds.
+3BR to a BB.

 **16. Luck be the Magic Number (7a+)**
-Short and difficult test piece on rib..
+Short and difficult route up rib.

 **17. Some Coincidence (7a+) *★***
 Left side of wall on superb rock.
 Finish rightwards.
 Excellent though blind moves.